Why Women-Owned Businesses In Colorado Are Hit Harder During COVID Pandemic

 DENVER (CBS4)– Small business issued a cry for help with the release of a survey of women-owned business in Colorado that does not paint a positive picture.
 In the survey, 56% of the respondents said their businesses can’t go another one to three months.

-A total of 86% of the businesses that answered the Energize Colorado survey said they can’t go longer than six months in current conditions.RELATED: COVID In Colorado: Get Your Vaccine At Walmart, More King Soopers Locations
+A total of 86% of the businesses that answered the Energize Colorado survey said they can’t go longer than six months in current conditions.RELATED: Pedophilia Advocate Nathan Larson Extradited Out Of Colorado In Kidnapping Case

-Energize Colorado is a small business non-profit advocacy group.
-It was 935 women-owned businesses that replied to the survey, with a response rate of 12%.
+Energize Colorado is a small business nonprofit advocacy group.
+A total of 935 women-owned businesses replied to the survey, with a response rate of 12%.

 “It is surprising when you see that, but in a way it’s not, because women are being heavily impacted by the pandemic, more so than men,” said Heather Howerton, director of strategic marketing and operations for the Colorado Women’s Chamber of Commerce.
 “They’re taking on the burden of the workload at home between child care house work, and there’s another issue around funding.”